Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques

 This formation of a single digit pairs sharing same two rows and columns R7, R8 and C6, C9 reserves both pairs of rows and columns for 7 only two of these diagonally opposite cells: either R7C6 and R8C9 or R7C9 and R8C6.

-Thus digit 7 is prohibited any cells in these two pairs of rows and columns and we get a breakthrough valid digit in R9C1 7 by reduction of 7 in R8C1 -- R9C4 9 by DSA reduction.
+Thus digit 7 is prohibited any cells in these two pairs of rows and columns and we get a breakthrough valid digit in R9C1 7 by scan X wing 7 in R7, R8, and 7 in C2, C3 -- R9C4 9 by DSA reduction.

 This digit formation of two pairs of same digits sharing same pairs of columns and rows in possible digit subsets is called as X wing.
 The X wing is shown by black lines.